httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Serializing a Dictionary {#ser-dictionary}

-Given an ordered dictionary as input_dictionary (each member having a member_name and a tuple value of (member_value, parameters)), return an ASCII string suitable for use in a HTTP field value.
+Given an ordered Dictionary as input_dictionary (each member having a member_name and a tuple value of (member_value, parameters)), return an ASCII string suitable for use in a HTTP field value.

 1. Let output be an empty string.
 2. For each member_name with a value of (member_value, parameters) in input_dictionary: